Advertiser Disclosure

 Consider transferring your Amex points to Delta for a lie-flat experience in Delta One.
 Image Credit: Stephen Au

-In a lot of cases, transferring your points to one of Amex’s airline partners can cost you less than booking a flight via the AmexTravel.com website.
-This is especially true when you’re using points for business class flights.
+This is a reasonable line of thinking, because in many cases, transferring your points to one of Amex’s airline partners can cost you less than booking a flight via AmexTravel.com, especially when you’re using points for business class flights.

 When To Use Pay With Points: Cheap Cash Flights

 Even though Southwest is not an Amex transfer partner, you can take advantage of the Pay With Points rebate if you’ve selected Southwest as your preferred airline.
-Image Credit: Sven Piper via Unsplash
+Image Credit: Alberto Riva

-There are many Amex airline partners to which you can transfer your Membership Rewards points.
-Each of the 3 major airline alliances, Skyteam, Star Alliance, and Oneworld, are all well-represented here.
-Most of these transfer at a 1:1 ratio, meaning 1 Amex point becomes 1 airline mile.
+Amex has many airline transfer partners that take Membership Rewards points, including much of the 3 major airline alliances, SkyTeam, Star Alliance, and Oneworld.
+Most of these transfer at a 1:1 ratio, so 1 Amex point becomes 1 airline mile.

 Hot Tip: